mwittig/logger-winston/README.md

 # logger-winston

 Provides a logging helper to work with multiple winston logger instances using different configuration settings for each logger.
-This is useful in larger application where you may want group logging output into topics or categories for different parts of the code.
+This is useful in larger applications where you may want group logging output into topics or categories for different parts of the code.

 ## Features